Have you ever thought of putting rules on your money?

 Time to Memorize the Money Rules

-Now, that we have gone into detail of all of the money rules, it is time to make them a normal part of your life.
+Now, that we have gone into detail about all of the money rules, it is time to make them a normal part of your life.

 The goal is to implement them without even thinking about it.